The Hidden Cost of Bad Investment Decisions: Why Most Losses Aren’t Market Losses; They’re Decision Losses

 • and continuously evolving infrastructure architectures.

-This represents the evolution from:
+This represents the evolution from AI applications toward AI operational infrastructure.

 Decision Control Loops are one of the foundational layers enabling this transformation.